 The Hurt Game – Paddy Donovan Hit Post Crocker Lows

-Paddy Donovan knows he has to step back into the light if he is to shine in his Lewis Crocker rematch.
+Paddy Donovan had to work hard to step back into the light so he can try to shine in his Lewis Crocker rematch.

-The Limerick native is extremely confident he has the tools to defeat his Belfast rival, but suggests he has to get into the right frame of mind to produce his best for a proposed September repeat.
+The Limerick native is extremely confident he has the tools to defeat his Belfast rival, but reveals he needed time to get into the frame of mind that will allow him to produce his best when the pair fight for a world title on September 13.

 ‘The Real Deal’ admits he struggled after his disqualification defeat to Crocker in Belfast this March.
-The first career reverse hurt to the extent that he was turned off the fight game.
+In fact, his first career reverse hurt to the extent that he was turned off the fight game.

 The boxing mad Andy Lee trained puncher couldn’t even watch a fight.